interlay/interlay.github.io/docs/vault/guide.md

 Setup the Vault client using docker-compose.
 Best if you want to quickly try out running the client.
 </summary>

-### 1. Download the docker-compose file to start the Vault client and the Bitcoin node.
+### 1. Download the docker-compose file to start the Vault client and the Bitcoin node

 ```shell
 mkdir vault && cd vault